Effective Date: May 2, 2022

 NAME, CONTACT INFORMATION AND IDENTIFIERS: Identifiers such as a real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol (IP) address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers.

-CUSTOMER RECORDS: Paper and electronic customer records containing personal information, such as name, signature, physical characteristics or description, address, telephone number, driver’s license or state identification card number, employment, employment history, bank account number, credit card number, debit card number, or any other financial informationn.
+CUSTOMER RECORDS: Paper and electronic customer records containing personal information, such as name, signature, address, telephone number, driver’s license or state identification card number, employment, employment history, bank account number, credit card number, debit card number, or any other financial information.